objkt-com/bootloader-monorepo/frontend/README.md

 ### Configuration

-The app is configured to work with the svgKT contract at:
+The app is configured to work with the bootloader contract at:

 - **Contract Address**: `KT1DZrTdXKU35MzLygZkmyWHDuEu1hJhm4qn`
 - **Network**: Mainnet (configurable in `src/config.js`)